tloecher/bsc-w3-python/README.md

-# Interacting with Binance Smart Chain (web3/Python)
+# Interacting with Binance Smart Chain using web3/Python

-Recently Pancake Swap forks have been popping up at an alarming rate in the BSC ecosystem.
-Some of these yield farm launches were quite hotly anticipated by the community.
+Due to the persistently high gas prices on ETH volume has shifted across to Binance Smart Chain (BSC).
+As a result of this increased attention a large number of Pancake Swap forks have popped up.
+The launch of new projects followed a predictable pattern of sky high APYs which quickly plummeted as yield farmers piled in.

-And the team over at Goose Finance decided to limited pool size to increase APY (and up the general FOMO).
+So the team over at Goose Finance decided to limited pool size in their layered farms to increase APY (and inadverently FOMO).
+It's undoubtedly true that layered farming was little more than a pyramid scheme in fancy dress.
+But at double digit daily yields it seemed to offer reasonable rewards for the risk taken.

-So you had to be fast.
+But you had to be fast because everyone wanted to get in.
-Faster than browser based clicking and metamask would allow.
+Faster than clicking buttons in your browser and metamask.

 So I decided to write a script to do the following things:
 - Fetch the available pool size